Install at least one alarm on each level of your home. It is recommended to have one in each sleeping area and outside of sleeping areas.

 CO alarms are not substitutes for smoke alarms.
 Know the difference between the sound of the smoke alarms and the sound of CO alarms.

-You may also submit a request for a smoke alarm using the online form HERE
+You may also submit a request for a smoke alarm using the online form HERE and the program manager will contact you within a few business days.

 Factors considered for providing this service: